lcdb/lcdb-wf/docs/decisions.rst

 Now it becomes a little harder to understand what's going on, and we may have gone too far in pulling everything out into params.
-So maybe an absolute principle of "everything in params" is not useful.
+So maybe an absolute principle of "everything must go in params" is not useful because it impacts clarity.

 Let's take another example, the featureCounts rule for RNA-seq: